apache/trafficserver/doc/developer-guide/api/functions/TSHttpHookAdd.en.rst

 within the session, at the point specified by the hook ID.
 Since :arg:`contp` is added to a session, it is not possible to call :func:`TSHttpSsnHookAdd` from the plugin initialization routine;
 the plugin needs a handle to an HTTP session.
+Continuations set on a session hook will run before any continuations set on the transaction hook with the same hook ID.
+This fucnction can be called from handler functions of continuations on a global per-session hook, including for the session hook with the same ID.

 :func:`TSHttpTxnHookAdd` adds :arg:`contp`
 to the end of the list of HTTP transaction hooks specified by :arg:`id`.
 Since :arg:`contp` is added to a transaction, it is not possible to call :func:`TSHttpTxnHookAdd` from the plugin initialization routine but only when the plugin has a handle to an HTTP transaction.
+This fucnction can be called from handler functions of continuations on a global or session per-transaction hook, including the for transaction hook with the same ID.

 A single continuation can be attached to multiple hooks at the same time.
 It is good practice to conserve resources by reusing hooks in this way